Ganzzi/fingoal-ai/docs/prd/mvp-scope-multi-agent-architecture.md

 ## Success Criteria
 Users can:
-1. Authenticate via Google OAuth and receive secure JWT tokens
+1. Register with email/password and authenticate to receive secure JWT tokens
 2. Chat with specialized AI agents that provide contextual, intelligent responses
 3. Upload receipts and have transaction data extracted automatically
 4. Receive personalized financial analysis and budget recommendations